Edwin Musick: Final flight

 After the crash, Pan Am abandoned plans for a base at Pago Pago and instead built a refueling station at Kanton Island, one of the Phoenix Islands in Kiribati, completing construction in July 1939.
 The alternate route was enabled by the arrival of the Boeing 314 Clippers, which had a longer range than the prior S-42 and M-130 Clippers.

 Legacy

-Musick Light, a lighthouse on Kanton Island, was the first structure to be dedicated for Musick, in July 1938.
+Musick Light, a lighthouse on Kanton Island, was the first structure to be dedicated to Musick in July 1938.
 Musick Point in Auckland Harbour was also named after him in 1942.
 During World War II, a Liberty ship was christened on February 11, 1944.
 Musick Road at the Honolulu Airport was named in his honor.